 Technology is said to be a boon for the humans, making tasks easy.
 However, the same is one of the reasons for increasing unemployment in the country.

-About 67% of the Indian population comprise of the rural people.
+About 67% of the Indian population comprises of the rural people.
 Agriculture and other low-skilled works are the main occupations for this section of the population.
 With advancements in technology, demand for low-skilled labour has been decreasing.
 Looking at the increased implementation of artificial intelligence (AI), Human capabilities are being matched by machines.
 Moreover, the increasing population has been a significant problem in India.
 As the population rises, unemployment level also increases.
 When the population grows at a staggering rate, the country or state or city might fall short in offering jobs to every single job seeker.

 Another problem is the dependency on agriculture for the majority of the population.
 Agriculture is a seasonal occupation that provides work only for a few months.
 Also, immobility of labour is an another factor contributing to the unemployment in India.
 Immobility is low due to diverse language, religion, and climate.
 Due to these reasons, people do not wish to go too far for jobs.